 The doctor will also ask about your symptoms and when they began.

 Because the Zika virus rash resembles that of other viral infections, your doctor may order a variety of tests to rule out other causes.
 Blood, urine, and saliva tests can help confirm Zika.
-New tests are under development.
+New tests are